open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

    message was processed.
 In some cases (fire-and-forget scenarios, or when settlement happens on the broker), the settlement stage does not exist.

-The semantic conventions described below define how to model those stages with spans.
+The semantic conventions below define how to model those stages with spans.

 ## Trace structure